-Applicants must be registered in the federal Systems for Award Management (SAM) and the DC Health Enterprise Grants Management System (EGMS).
-Complete your EGMS registration at least two weeks prior to the application deadline.
-Start constructing and uploading your application components into EGMS at least a week prior to the application deadline.
-The complete Application Package should include the following: □ Certificate of Clean Hands dated within 60 days of the application deadline □ Current business license or certificate of licensure or proof to transact business in local jurisdiction ☐ Current certificate of insurance ☐ Copy of cyber liability policy ☐ IRS tax-exempt determination letter (for nonprofits only) ☐ IRS 990 form from most recent tax year (for nonprofits only) ☐ Current list of Board of Directors, on letterhead, signed and dated by a certified official from the Board (this cannot be the executive director) ☐ Assurances, certifications and disclosures ☐ Proposal abstract ☐ Project narrative ☐ Budget table ☐ Budget justification ☐ Letters of Commitment ☐ Staffing Plan ☐ Organization chart ☐ Work plan ☐ Logic Model Documents requiring signature have been signed by an organization head or authorized representative of the applicant organization.
-The applicant needs a Unique Entity Identifier number (UEI#) and an active registration in the System for Award Management to be awarded funds.
-The applicant needs a DUNS number to be awarded funds.
-Go to Dun and Bradstreet to apply for and obtain a DUNS # if needed. Ш The project narrative is written on 81⁄2 by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (11-point font for tables and figures) with a one-inch margins.
-The application proposal format conforms to the "Proposal Components" (See section 5.2) listed in the RFA.
-The proposed budget is complete and complies with the budget forms provided in the RFA.
-The hudget parrative is complete and describes the categories of items proposed applications will not be accepted.
-Submit your application via EGMS by the application due date and time.
-Late and format provided in the RFA.
-The proposed work plan and other attachments are complete and comply with the forms
+- □ Applicants must be registered in the federal Systems for Award Management (SAM) and the DC Health Enterprise Grants Management System (EGMS). - □ Complete your EGMS registration at least two weeks prior to the application deadline. - □ Start constructing and uploading your application components into EGMS at least a week prior to the application deadline.

+The complete Application Package should include the following:

+- □ Certificate of Clean Hands dated within 60 days of the application deadline - □ Current business license or certificate of licensure or proof to transact business in local jurisdiction - \Box Current certificate of insurance - \Box Copy of cyber liability policy - □ IRS tax-exempt determination letter (for nonprofits only) - □ IRS 990 form from most recent tax year (for nonprofits only) - □ Current list of Board of Directors, on letterhead, signed and dated by a certified official from the Board (this cannot be the executive director) - $\hfill\square$ Assurances, certifications and disclosures - \Box Proposal abstract - \Box Project narrative - □ Budget table - □ Budget justification - □ Letters of Commitment - \Box Staffing Plan - \Box Organization chart - \Box Work plan - \Box Logic Model - Documents requiring signature have been signed by an organization head or authorized representative of the applicant organization. - □ The applicant needs a Unique Entity Identifier number (UEI#) and an active registration in the System for Award Management to be awarded funds. - □ The applicant needs a DUNS number to be awarded funds.
+Go to Dun and Bradstreet to apply for and obtain a DUNS # if needed. - □ The project narrative is written on 81⁄2 by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (11-point font for tables and figures) with a one-inch margins. - □ The application proposal format conforms to the "Proposal Components" (See section 5.2) listed in the RFA. - □ The proposed budget is complete and complies with the budget forms provided in the RFA.
+The budget narrative is complete and describes the categories of items proposed.